mattvonrocketstein/elixir-microservice-architecture/README.md

 ## Usage & Demo

+**Build the software** by using the docker proxies for standard elixir mix commands.

+$ docker-compose up deps.get
+$ docker-compose up compile

 **Start Queue & Registration Service** in the background.
 It's usually ok if you don't do this explicitly, [docker-compose.yml](docker-compose.yml) ensures it will be started when required by other services.

     $ docker-compose up -d redis